 Cortisol is commonly referred to as the body’s stress hormone.
 You may prefer to think of it as your body’s alarm system, as cortisol is released when you detect a threat in order to help you prepare you to fight or flee from the detected threat.
-While the body developed this mechanism eons ago, when threats were very much real, the same mechanisms are at work when we’re faced with an imagined threat.
+While the body developed this mechanism eons ago, when threats were very much real, the same mechanisms are at work when we’re faced with just a perceived threat.
 This hormone originates from the adrenal glands near the kidneys, it enters our circulatory system and spreads throughout the body, affecting every system in the body.
-In this blog, you’ll learn about some of the harmful effects stress can have on these systems when running amok, and how you can manage it effectively.
+In this blog post, you’ll learn about some of the harmful effects stress can have on these systems when running amok, and how you can manage it effectively.

 Is cortisol bad?

 Since cortisol has been most closely associated with stress in the media, many people think of it as bad for our health.
 However, cortisol is essential to our natural rhythms and function.
 Levels of this hormone are highest during the day and gradually decline through the day until their lowest levels around midnight.
 Through this cycle, cortisol helps us keep awake and alert during the day and by decreasing allows us to wind down and get restful sleep at night.
 In addition to supporting our circadian rhythm, cortisol also plays an important role in regulating our blood pressure, blood sugar, immune system, and anti-inflammatory processes.1,2